chapter one

 • What you can (and can't) build with Streamlit

-Welcome to the exciting realm of Streamlit!
-By picking up this book, you've joined the ranks of thousands of developers who have discovered Streamlit over the past several years.
-These developers have become enamored with what Streamlit makes possible: web apps coded entirely in Python in mere minutes!
+Welcome to the world of Streamlit!
+By picking up this book, you've joined the ranks of thousands of developers who have discovered Streamlit in recent years.
+These developers appreciate what Streamlit enables: web apps built entirely in Python in just minutes!

-Take a second to think about why you were drawn to this book.
-You may have an idea buzzing in your head for an application that will save your coworkers hours of mundane, easy-to-automate tasks, and you want the fastest way to turn it into reality.
-You may be aiming to land a job in tech and want to close a gap in your skillset by adding frontend development.
-Perhaps you're a data analyst or scientist looking to present your findings in interactive dashboards for senior management.
-Or you might be a software engineer needing a quick way to prototype your apps.
-Perhaps you've simply heard about the buzz around Streamlit and AI and are curious.
+Consider why you chose this book.
+Maybe you have an idea for an app that will save your coworkers hours of repetitive, automatable work, and you want the fastest way to turn it into reality.
+Perhaps you’re aiming for a tech job and want to add frontend development to your skillset.
+Maybe you're a data analyst or scientist who needs to present findings in interactive dashboards for management.
+Or you’re a software engineer looking for a quick way to prototype apps.
+You might have heard about the buzz about Streamlit and AI and want to learn more.

 1.1 Building web apps